ahmad2smile/KurzSharp/README.md

 ## How it works:

 When a `KurzSharp` attributes like `RestApi`, `GraphQlApi` or `GrpcApi` is added on some Model class, it creates a new `Dto` entity which has the same properties as the Model.
-This entity is used to store data through `Entity Framework Core` and is also sent over the wire through API.
+The `Model` is used to store data through `Entity Framework Core` and `Dto` is sent over the wire through API.
 It also takes attributes from the properties and puts them on the `Dto`'s properties for example: `JsonIgnoreAttribute`.